statebacked/docs/blog/2023-09-18-your-backend-should-probably-be-a-state-machine/index.md

  await sendFirstDripEmail(email);
 }
 ```

+Workflow engines treat each of our `await`ed functions as "activities" or "steps", recording the inputs and outputs of each and providing us the illusion of being able to resume execution just after any of them.

 Now, we decide that we want our welcome email to vary based on the acquisition channel for our user.
 Simple, right?